Hmac512/noir-merkle-root-POC-lookup/README.md

 128 GB

 # Non-optimistic
-On main branch you will find a normal merklization circuit (no optimistic table) I get around a 1.97s proving time.
+On no-table branch you will find a normal merklization circuit (no optimistic table) I get around a 1.97s proving time.

 # Optimistic table
-On
+On main we have our new optimistic table scheme (poorly implemented).

+The proof takes around 0.385s

+That is a 5.11x speedup with a really bad implementation.